Bg

 IN THIS ARTICLE:

-At this age, most babies need in a 24-hour period.
+At this age, we recommend aiming for in a 24-hour period.
 It's worth noting that sleep needs can vary, and there is a range of what's considered normal and healthy.
 While the recommended hours can provide a general idea, monitoring your child's energy levels and mood is also important.

 Here's a quick overview of what you may expect when it comes to 4 month olds and sleep.
 Note that these figures are averages and should be used as guidelines.